rashanjibowu/enuffjs4d3/06_objects/objects.md

 # Objects

 Almost _everything_ in Javascript is an object.
-However, we'll talk more about that fact in a later module.

-In this module, we use the term object to describe an _object literal_ -- an arbitrary set of key-value pairs.
+However, in this module, we use the term object to describe an _object literal_ -- an arbitrary set of key-value pairs.
 They are collections of related properties and enable a certain _realism_ when writing complex programs.

 ## Creating an object: